clij/clij-docs/reference.md

 Image source, Image vectorX, Image vectorY, Image vectorZ, Image destination

-**Parameters**: Deforms an image according to distances provided in the given vector images.
-It is recommended to use 32-bit images for input, output and vector images.
+**Parameters**: Deforms an image stack according to distances provided in the given vector image stacks.
+It is recommended to use 32-bit image stacks for input, output and vector image stacks.

 **Available for**: 3D